 - practice and evaluate interpersonal skills

 Movement education in K-3 helps students understand, learn and develop basic dance skills, basic dance terminology in several forms and styles of dance.
-Students will be exposed to dance combinations and movement in ballet, jazz, hip hop, musical theater, Latin, folk/world dance and ballroom.
+Students will be exposed to dance combinations and movement in ballet, jazz, hip-hop, musical theater, Latin, folk/world dance and ballroom.

 The After School Sports program becomes an important part of the lives of many students beginning in fourth grade and continuing through grade eighth.
 The athletics program promotes sportsmanship and teamwork while teaching the fundamentals of the sport.
 All students who would like to participate are given the opportunity to play.
-The amount of playing time is determined by ability level, attitude and effort.
+The amount of playing time is determined by ability level, attitude, and effort.
 Teams practice during the regularly scheduled P.E. class and games are scheduled after school.

 The science curriculum reflects a spirit of exploration and discovery.
 The tools and skills students need to guide them in their investigations begin in kindergarten and continue to expand as they complete their journey to 8th grade and beyond.
-Academic groundwork for each concept begins in the classroom and the practical application of these concepts is investigated in the science laboratory.
+The academic groundwork for each concept begins in the classroom and the practical application of these concepts is investigated in the science laboratory.
 The students acquire information by means of observation, experience, and/or experimentation.
 This comprehensive and collaborative approach helps to promote critical thinking and problem solving, and to generate new ideas.
 The students are engaged in collaborative or self-directed activities that are kinetic and tactile.
 Information is presented in a variety of ways such as demonstration, discussion, and collaborative investigations.
 A variety of lab equipment and technologies are used.
 Online lessons, spreadsheets and interactive activities using Google Chromebooks and iPads enhance and enrich research and strengthen the understanding of the various concepts investigated.

 The social studies curriculum centers on our relationships with each other and with the world: nature, family and friends, school, neighborhood, city, state, our nation, and other nations and communities.
 Holidays and celebrations are enthusiastically observed and represent our rich culture and diversity.
 Connections are made between past and present.
 Students study their own history: personal, genealogical, national, and the histories of others.

 Students begin to understand both chronological and causal connections in their studies of American history and ancient civilizations with, an emphasis on Greek mythology and political thought.
-Tie-ins are made with music, art, drama, science, technology and literature.
+Tie-ins are made with music, art, drama, science, technology, and literature.
 Economics and geography are part of the discussion at every level.

 The study of Spanish is a sequential program beginning with the introduction of the Spanish language in Pre-kindergarten and continuing through the 8th grade.
-As students’ progress through the program, emphasis is placed on developing solid communication skills in both the written and auditory/oral form.
+As students’ progress through the program, an emphasis is placed on developing solid communication skills in both the written and auditory/oral form.
 Throughout the school’s program, short plays, fairy tales, cooking, songs, dance, utilization of computer programs and apps for Google Chromebooks, and various cultural projects provide additional opportunities to explore the Spanish language and Hispanic culture.
-The curriculum focuses on vocabulary development, verb conjugations and grammar topics.
+The curriculum focuses on vocabulary development, verb conjugations, and grammar topics.

-The technology program is supported by a robust curriculum that enhances classroom instruction while preparing students for the 21st century learning environment.
-Each grade level thoughtfully integrates technology with projects, curriculum and a variety of activities to enrich the students experience and overall learning.
+The technology program is supported by a robust curriculum that enhances classroom instruction while preparing students for the 21st-century learning environment.
+Each grade level thoughtfully integrates technology with projects, curriculum and a variety of activities to enrich the students’ experience and overall learning.
 Students explore various technology tools and devices throughout their day.
 All students have many opportunities to work with Google Chromebooks, desktops and/or laptops.
 Smart Boards are extensively utilized in the elementary grades.